Migration Policy on the Run

 Interviews with refugees

-But what exactly are the mechanisms behind such behaviors and thought patterns?
-How do prejudices arise?
-How do we recognize discrimination?
-What can we learn from historical examples and their reappraisal?
-As in the previous years, the Federal Office for Migration and Refugees (BAMF) is supporting our two-day training sessions on discrimination and racism.
-This event aims to inform educators, employees in institutions and organizations and volunteers in civil society organizations in detail about racism and discrimination as well as other forms of group-related hostility towards people and to educate them about the socio-psychological, historical and sociological backgrounds.
-Furthermore, we want to impart skills and conversation strategies in order to be able to deal with it better in everyday professional life, but also in private and in civil society.
-The discussion strategies should help to change perspectives, to expose mechanisms and inconsistent argumentation, and to provide arguments to refute group-related misanthropy.
+As in previous years, the Federal Office for Migration and Refugees (BAMF) is once again supporting our two-day training courses on discrimination and racism.
+The event aims to provide participants with detailed information on racism and discrimination as well as other forms of group-focused misanthropy and explain the socio-psychological, historical and sociological background.
+We also want to teach skills and discussion strategies to enable participants to deal with these issues better in their everyday work, but also in their private lives and in civil society.
+The discussion strategies should help to change perspectives, reveal mechanisms and inconsistent arguments and provide arguments to refute group-based misanthropy.
+Further information can be found here.